Judeo-Bolshevism: Fact from Fiction

 Riga’s (2008)6 analysis provides greater clarity on questions of ethnicity, analyzing CC members ostensibly from a slightly greater time period7 and finding roughly the same Jewish proportion as Mawdsley: 15%.

 A handful of Jews including Trotsky, Zinoviev, and Kamenev remained among the most prominent Bolsheviks throughout the early period, although eventually they were infamously purged by that notorious Georgian8, Joseph Stalin.
 The Jewish share of the Politburo diminishes greatly under the reign of Stalin, with the removal of all the Jews by the mid-1920s up until Kaganovich is installed in 1930.
-Jews become, in fact, underrepresented (~0.7% or six of 851 total post-Stalin elite in Mawdsley’s terms9) in the post-Stalin USSR where official antisemitism emerges.
+Jews become, in fact, underrepresented (~0.7% or six of 851 total post-Stalin elite in Mawdsley’s terms9) in the post-Stalin USSR.

 Finally, regarding the other factions within the Central Committee, both were rather minimally Jewish:

 Compared with the Communist Party, Jewish representation in the Russian and Soviet governments was much more modest.
-The following is a timeline of the leadership positions in the USSR:
+We’ll start with a timeline of central leadership positions in the USSR:

 Of the 12 Premiers, none were Jews.

-Of the 11 chairmen of the Presidium of the Supreme Soviet, Yuri Andropov was the only Jew, albeit his claim to Jewishness was fairly weak.
+Of the 11 chairmen of the Presidium of the Supreme Soviet… Edit 2025: none were Jewish?
+At the time I believed Andropov was half-Jewish, but that seems not to be the case, so disregard that part of the graphic I suppose.
 Regarding the earlier Soviet CEC chairmen, nine men held the role in overlapping terms; none of them were Jewish.

 Of the 16 chairmen of the CEC/Presidium of the Supreme Soviet of the RSFSR, the first two were Jewish: Lev Kamenev (Oct.—Nov.
 1917), Yakov Sverdlov (—Mar.
 1919).

 In the first composition of the Russian government (below), Trotsky was the only Jewish commissar, serving as People’s Commissar of Foreign Affairs.
-According to Vedomosti: “In the government of the RSFSR from 1917–1922, Jews were 12% (six people out of 50).”
+According to Vedomosti’s article correcting that bizarre comment Putin once made, “In the government of the RSFSR from 1917–1922, Jews were 12% (six people out of 50).”

-As noted earlier, the RSFSR’s above CPC reigned supreme until the USSR’s was formed in 1923.
-Below is the ethnic composition of the first Soviet government:
+As noted earlier, the RSFSR’s CPC reigned supreme until the USSR’s was formed in 1923.
+We observe the same minimal Jewish presence in the first Soviet government, given below:

 Secret Police

-The Soviet security infrastructure was as convoluted and subject to change as anything else.
-The agency began as the RSFSR’s Cheka from 1917.
-In 1922 the Cheka becomes the GPU and is subsumed by the RSFSR’s NKVD (its internal affairs ministry).
-In 1923 the GPU becomes the OGPU and is now independent of the NKVD.
-In 1934 the OGPU becomes the GUGB and is subsumed by the USSR’s new NKVD.
-In 1943 the GUGB becomes the NKGB, independent of USSR’s NKVD.
-In 1946 the NKGB becomes the MGB.
-In 1953 the MGB becomes the MVD.
-In 1954 the MVD becomes the KGB, and things remain as such until the dissolution of the USSR (Wikipedia).
+The Soviet security infrastructure was even more convoluted and subject to change than the other bodies of state.
+As briefly as possible: the agency began as the RSFSR’s dreaded Cheka in 1917.
+In 1922 the Cheka becomes the GPU, subsumed by the RSFSR’s NKVD, its internal affairs ministry.
+By the next year, the GPU becomes the OGPU, independent of the NKVD.
+In 1934 the OGPU becomes the GUGB, subsumed now by the USSR’s NKVD.
+In 1943 the GUGB becomes the NKGB, independent of the NKVD.
+In 1946 the NKGB becomes the MGB, which by 1953 has become the MVD and by the next year the KGB, which stands until the dissolution of the USSR.
+Below is the consecutive leadership of each of these organizations, Jewish figures simply given in blue (again, disregard Andropov).

 Bolshevism and the Jews

-As noted in the introduction, the Judeo-Bolshevik conception holds that the Soviet Union, at least in its earlier half, was a vessel for Jewish sadism against and supremacy over non-Jews.
-It necessarily follows, then, that the state was committed to advancing specifically Jewish interests.
-There are certain ways in which this can be said to be true, i.e., in the Bolshevik opposition to the Tsardom and anti-Jewish pogroms.
-But what must be ignored to maintain Judeo-Bolshevism is all the ways in which Soviet policy contradicted Jewish collective interests.
-The following are a few such ways.
+As noted in the introduction to this piece, the Judeo-Bolshevik narrative holds that the Soviet Union, at least in its earlier half, was a vessel for Jewish sadism against and supremacy over non-Jews.
+It necessarily follows, then, that the USSR was committed to advancing specifically Jewish interests.
+There are certain ways in which this can be said to be true, i.e., in the Bolshevik opposition to the Tsardom and its identification of antisemitism as a force of reaction.
+But there were also important ways in which Soviet policy contradicted Jewish interests, some examples of which follow.

-While coming to respect other national ambitions, Bolshevism regarded Jews as an aberrant identity only kept in existence by the forces of capitalism; under the right conditions, it was expected to simply fall away.
-During the days of the Russian Social Democratic Labour Party, Lenin frequently clashed with the Jewish Bund as it began to demand increasing national autonomy for the Jewish proletariat.
-In his notes on the Jewish Question, he deals extensively with the Bundists, likening their demands to Southern segregation and self-imposed medieval ghettoization (p.
-9); he sums up with “Whoever directly or otherwise puts forward the slogan of Jewish national culture (however well intentioned he may be) is the enemy of the proletariat, the defender of the old and caste element in Jewry, the tool of the rabbis and of the bourgeoisie” (p.
-13).
-Stalin was even more blunt in Marxism and the National Question: “The question of national autonomy for the Russian Jews consequently assumes a somewhat curious character: autonomy is being proposed for a nation whose future is denied and whose existence has still to be proved!”
+Leading Bolsheviks regarded Jewishness as an aberrant identity sustained only by the forces of capitalism; under the right conditions it would simply fall away.
+During the days of the Russian Social Democratic Labour Party, Lenin would frequently clash with the Jewish Bund as its representatives increasingly demanded national autonomy for the Jewish proletariat.
+In his notes on the Jewish Question, Lenin chides the Bundists and their demands in the harshest terms, summing up with “Whoever directly or otherwise puts forward the slogan of Jewish national culture (however well intentioned he may be) is the enemy of the proletariat, the defender of the old and caste element in Jewry, the tool of the rabbis and of the bourgeoisie.”
+Stalin was even more direct in Marxism and the National Question: “The question of national autonomy for the Russian Jews consequently assumes a somewhat curious character: autonomy is being proposed for a nation whose future is denied and whose existence has still to be proved!”

-The Soviets also fiercely opposed Jewish tradition life as reactionary.
-While Russian Orthodoxy was the main focus of the anti-religious campaigns for obvious reasons, contrary to the common portrayal, Judaism was not free from Soviet persecution in the slightest.
-The teaching of Hebrew, the language of Judaism and Zionist revivalism, was banned, rendering the training of rabbis officially impracticable.
-In 1921, all Jewish religious schools were closed.
-Later on, the preeminent Lubavitch Rebbe Yosef Schneersohn was expelled during a wave of synagogue closures.
-(See YIVO for more info.)
+The Soviets naturally opposed Jewish traditional and religious life as reactionary.
+While Russian Orthodoxy was the main focus of the anti-religious campaigns for obvious reasons, the idea promoted at the time that the synagogues were being conspicuously spared from persecution was flatly wrong.
+The teaching of Hebrew, as the language of Judaism and Zionist revivalism, was banned, the Lubavitch Rebbe was imprisoned and then expelled, and in 1921 all Jewish religious schools were closed.

 Wilton and the Whites

-In an article on Wilton, Weber describes his book as “one of the most accurate and complete accounts of the murder of Russia’s imperial family.”
-He even adds an annotated citation:
+In his article, “The Jewish Role in the Bolshevik Revolution and Russia’s Early Soviet Regime,” Weber describes Wilton’s book as “one of the most accurate and complete accounts of the murder of Russia’s imperial family,” providing the following annotated citation:

 On Wilton and his career in Russia, see: Phillip Knightley, The First Casualty (Harcourt Brace Jovanovich, 1976), pp. 141-142, 144-146, 151-152, 159, 162, 169, and, Anthony Summers and Tom Mangold, The File on the Tsar (New York: Harper and Row, 1976), pp. 102-104, 176.